Addiction and Compulsions

 Stop looking for excuses to give in.
 Stop purposely seeking out situations where you are exposed to that temptation with the intention of indulging in that addiction (whilst innocently pretenting to yourself that it was under control or 'an accident').
 You know what happens when you give in to it.
 Make a positive choice and observe the tricks the mind tries to play with you.
 Use whatever techniques you find empowering and useful.
 You can do it.
 It's just a logical, methodical and consistent sequence that you have to go through.
 All the effort put in is temporary and all the enjoyment and freedom is just around the corner!

 Try to avoid using your addictions as a way of replacing the pursuit for your true vocation in life.
 Addictive behaviours such as shopaholicism often point to deep rooted desires to own, buy or hold on to everything you've ever done, seen, listened to, worn or experienced.
 Life is full of experiences and to try to collect or hold on to them, rather than merely enjoying an experience at the time or appreciating something without having to feel like you need it to be complete is more healthy.
 Life is ever changing and one must be able to let go, move on and trust oneself rather than living in the past or for the shopping high of the moment.
 Some people collect books, but rarely actually read them, or if they do, they only read them once, then they go on the shelf.
 If they never actually read them again, there is clearly no real benefit in owning them.
 The idea is probably to enjoy the possibility that you could read it if you wanted to, or fool yourself into thinking that you will read it again soon, but that time never comes.
 To fool oneself is never really useful.
 If you can't remember something, keeping piles of books and articles on the subject you never look at again will not help!
-This web site is in major need of streamlining and rewriting, and one could argue that it reflects the author's desire to record and 'hold on to' every opinion or piece of information he comes across or thinks about.
+This web site is in major need of streamlining and rewriting, and one could argue that it reflects the author's desire to record and 'hold on to' every opinion or piece of information I come across or think about.
 Unless you can remember it, it is not really very useful!
 Unless other's are benefitting from it in some way.

 Other techniques to help with overcoming compulsions can be found in this Psychology section.
 Of particular importance are the pages on Human Needs, to figure out what psychological needs are driving these destructive behaviours and compulsions and finding other ways of truly satisfying these needs that your current compulsions aren't really doing, but is why they are there; and also the Movitation page, to understand how pain and pleasure are the core drivers of most of our behaviours.